maligue/maligue.github.io/_posts/en/2016-09-14-league-web-site.md

 First, go to the _Web site_ tab to activate the website.
 This will make the information you choose available to unauthenticated users on the internet.

 Enter the keyword that will identify your league in your site address.
-For example, if you enter "demo", the address of your website will be [https://maligue.ca/demo](https://maligue.ca/demo).
+For example, if you enter "demoen", the address of your website will be [https://maligue.ca/demoen](https://maligue.ca/demoen).
 Once saved, you will be able to configure the various pages of your site.
 From the _General_ tab, you can activate the calendar, ranking or statistics pages as required.

 Use the _News_ tab to inform your players of the latest updates.
 The news are published only when activated.